-Alaska's constitution requires the Judicial Council to "conduct studies for the improvement of the administration of justice, and make reports and recommendations to the supreme court and to the Legislature."
-This section of the Twenty-Ninth Report summarizes the reports, committee service, and projects the Council completed in 2017 and 2018 to meet this mandate.
+The Alaska Constitution requires the Judicial Council to "conduct studies for the improvement of the administration of justice, and make reports and recommendations to the supreme court and to the legislature."
+This section of the Thirtieth Report summarizes the reports, committee service, and projects the Council completed in 2019 and 2020 to meet this mandate.
 It also describes the Council's plans for on-going work and collaboration with others to improve the administration of justice.